SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * Work that other users need to maintain
 * Artefacts that should survive beyond the individual creator

-If an artefact becomes useful beyond personal learning, it should be moved into the appropriate sandbox or department workspace after review.
+If an artefact becomes useful beyond personal learning, it should be reviewed before being recreated, copied, or transitioned into the appropriate sandbox or department workspace.

 ## Sandbox workspace boundary